I'm really excited about this post so that I may run on a bit.

 One major thing i've noticed is that a lot of these guys are unabashedly using one-shots and creating one shot kits and making pretty dope music doing so..

-I kindof feel bad for Akai, they spent so much time developing new software instruments only for this really unspoken jewel to be a powerhouse in the Force.
+I kindof feel bad for Aka; they spent so much time developing new software instruments only for this really unspoken jewel to be a powerhouse in the Force.

-usin one shots and the methods from this post you can really create some great sounding tracks using a fraction of the CPU/Memory on the force.
+Using one-shots and the methods from this post, you can really create some great-sounding tracks using a fraction of the CPU/Memory on the Force.

 Plus you can add more effects and really make some great sounds.

-Im not familiar with the 80s, but im sure the older samplers had way less memory and great stuff was produced using that.
+I’m not familiar with the 80s, but I'm sure the older samplers had way less memory, and great stuff was produced with them.

-You may be saying, that's not going to sound very realistic, but thats kindof the beauty behind it.
+You may be saying that's not going to sound very realistic, but that's kindof of the beauty of it.

-There are a few things that I recommend to get your workflow with 1 shots tight
+There are a few things that I recommend to get your workflow with one-shots tight

 Break the RULES!!!!

-The BIGGEST takeaway from watching the guys in Internet Money, TRIFREEZE and some of the FL studio tutorials, is that they are not afraid to try some stuff out and mix and match until something works..
-All using BASIC sounds and good processing
+The BIGGEST takeaway from watching the guys in Internet Money, TRIFREEZE, and some of the FL Studio tutorials is that they are not afraid to try things out and mix and match until something works.
+All using BASIC sounds and good processing.
+When it 'works', it works.

 So often we get caught up in the 'rules' or bad habits that we've developed over the years.

-There are some general rules to follow, but for the most part, do whatever the heck you want... just use good sounds
+There are some general rules to follow, but for the most part, do whatever the heck you want... use good sounds.

-Get creative with this little groove machine man..
-There are some great plugins for mixing and making great track effects et.
+Get creative with this little groove machine,e ma..
+There are some great plugins for mixing and creating great track effects, etc.